Lowtroo/Lowtroo.github.io/content/posts/operating_system.md

 We can also use segments for interprocess communication, if processes are given read and write permission to the same segment.

-As a final example of the power of segments, they enable the efficient management of dynamically allocated memory.
-When an operating system reuses memory or disk space that had previously been used, it must first zero out the contents of the memory or disk.
-Otherwise, private data from one application could inadvertently leak into another, potentially malicious, application.
+The principal *downside* of segmentation is the overhead of managing a large number of variable size and dynamically growing memory segments.
 Over time, as processes are created and finish, physical memory will be divided into regions that are in use and regions that are not, that is, available to be allocated to a new process.
 These free regions will be of varying sizes.
 When we create a new segment, we will need to find a free spot for it.
 Should we put it in the smallest open